Probability distributions for kinetic roughening in the Kardar-Parisi-Zhang growth with long-range temporal and spatial correlations: Numerical results and discussions

 \subsection{The KPZ equation with long-range temporal correlation}

-\qquad In this subsection, we investigate numerically the temporal correlated KPZ system in the (1+1)-dimensions based on LS numerical scheme.
-To study the effects of long-range temporal correlation on probability distribution for kinetic roughening within the early growth regimes, we calculate the time evolution of growth height and $W(L,t)$.
+In this subsection, we investigate numerically the temporally correlated KPZ system in the (1+1)-dimensions based on the LS numerical scheme. {Considering that it is difficult to obtain the probability distributions of the interface width and height in the steady state due to the limitation of our maximum computing power, investigating the universal characteristics of {both $P(W^2)$ and $P(h)$} within the early growth regime becomes the major tasks in our current work.
+To study the effects of long-range temporal correlation on probability distribution for kinetic roughening within the early growth regimes, we calculate the time evolution of the growth height and the squared interface width with periodic boundary conditions.
 Here, system size $L = 4096$ and growth time $t = 300$ are used.
-The distributions for $W(L,t)$ with different $\theta$ in the range [0, 0.40] are shown in Fig.\ref{Fig1}.
-Our results indicate that, when $\theta \ge 0$, every distribution is positive skewness, meanwhile, it has a longer tail in the right part, and fits highly the Tracy-Widom Gaussian symplectic ensemble (TW-GSE).
-It is evident that the long-range temporal correlation has a little effect for the probability distributions of $W(L,t)$.
+Figures \ref{Fig1} and \ref{Fig2} show the obtained results of $P(W^2)$ and $P(h)$ with different $\theta$, respectively.}

+{Firstly, our results about $P(W^2)$ indicate that, within the small $\theta$ regimes, the rescaled distribution of the squared interface width fits highly the lognormal distribution.
+With increasing $\theta$, the changing trench of the squared width distributions is not significant apart from minor deviations in the right tail, as shown in Fig.\ref{Fig1}.
+Thus, the temporal correlation has a little effect on the rescaled distributions of the squared interface width. }

+{Then, in order to investigate further temporal correlation effects, and give a detailed comparison between $P(W^2)$ and $P(h)$, we also provide $P(h)$ with different $\theta$, as shown in Fig.\ref{Fig2}.
+Similarly, within the small correlated regimes, the height distributions exhibit positive skewness, meanwhile, they have long tails in the right part, and fit generally the Tracy-Widom Gaussian orthogonal ensemble (TW-GOE) distribution.
+However, with increasing $\theta$, the changing trend with a longer tail in the right part is more obvious, implying that the long-range temporal correlation has an evident effect on $P(h)$ within the large correlation regimes.
+In short, different from the weak dependence of $P(W^2)$ on the temporal correlation exponent, we find that the $P(h)$ exhibits a more evident dependence on long-range temporal correlations with increasing $\theta$.
+And the changing trends of the height distribution are similar to those of the growth exponents depending on the values of $\theta$ for the temporally correlated KPZ growth \cite{Song2021b,Hu2023}. }